algorembrant/WorldwideNationalDebt-Ranking/README.md

             return f"${val:,}"
     return val
 ```

 The function `get_rank` retrieves the rank of a specific country in a sorted DataFrame.
 It returns `None` if the country does not exist in the dataset.

 ```python
 def get_rank(df_sorted, country):
     row = df_sorted[df_sorted["Country"]==country]
     return int(row["Rank"].iloc[0]) if not row.empty else None
 ```

-## Plotting Bar Charts, Creating Summary

-This section of the code handles generating bar charts, building a summary DataFrame, creating a readable narrative, and visualizing data on choropleth maps.
-It is the central part of the visualization process.

 ### Bar Charts